henry-pan/Academy-Chess/README.md

 Use the arrow keys to move the cursor, and press `enter` or `spacebar` to select a piece.
 After selecting a piece, use `enter` or `spacebar` to choose where to move the piece.

 ## Rules
-This version only features basic rules and does not yet implement castling, en passant, or pawn promotion.
-Stalemates are not detected.
+This version only features basic rules and does not yet implement castling or en passant.
+Stalemates are also not detected.

 ## Planned Features
 - Pawn Promotion - A pawn that reaches the end of the board is promoted to a Queen.